kurocha/dream/README.md

-# Dream #
+# Dream

-* Author: Samuel G. D. Williams (<http://www.oriontransfer.co.nz>)
-* Copyright (C) 2006, 2012 Samuel G. D. Williams.
-* Released under the MIT license.

-Dream is a cross-platform game development framework.
-It is currently under heavy development.
+Dream is a cross-platform game development framework built from the ground up to modern and portable.
 It has the following features:

 * Reference counted pointers for resource/memory management.
 * Event driven networking and rendering engine.